AryanRai/AryanRai/README.md

 ## 🧰 **Projects & Creations**

-- **BlueLily** - A sensing, actuation, communication and logic array for robotics and aerospace applications
+- **BlueLily** - A High-Performance Sensing, Control, Communication and Realtime Logic Array, customizable for Robotics, Flight Computer, High-Powered Rocketry, Payloads, and CubeSats
-- **Comms** - Custom Control Suite
+- **Comms** - Centralized Communications dashboards for multi layered control ground stations
-- **5D3** - Experimental robotics platform with advanced perception
+- **DroidCore** - A fully custumizable robotics platfrom.

 ---

 ## 💭 **Personal Philosophy**

-I create tools and systems that combine electronics, software, and mechanical elements into harmonious systems.
-My focus is on secure, robust systems that withstand both physical and digital challenges.
+I am Aryan a passionate tech visionary who loves to explore, innovate & continuously strive to challenge myself and pilot new ideas in creating technology with the right human and machine partnership.

 When I'm not building stuff, I travel, bike and cook.